patricos/7tq2z/README.md

 So below you will find my notes along with what is normally considered "publishable information" about the end-product.

+## Caveats

+This is a little bit of quick'n'dirty solution to an existing engineering challenge.
+There are therefore a few "dirty" spots that were left behind for the sake of "quckness".

+1. In client.rb - in its socket transmission block - performance penalty due to the organization of the connection setup.
+2. In server.py - security risk - not a good practice to call a shell process with parameters made of an unsanitized input string.

 # System design

 ## Language analysis